trustedanalytics/daal-tk/README.md

 mvn install -DskipTests
 ```

-If you want to run all the test run the maven package without skipTests option:
+If you want to run all the tests, run the maven package without skipTests option:

 ```
 mvn install